mep-4d/dataModel/README.md

 <h2> Asset Naming </h2>

-Each asset and sub-asset (everything) shall be named in accordance with the following semantic structure.
-Each thing will be named both physically and virtually using the following structure.
+Each asset and sub-asset (every-thing) shall be named in accordance with the following naming structure:

+For main devices;
+<strong>SystemRef_SystemItem_ItemID</strong>